harshalsonone123/Wine-Recommender-System/README.md

 ## Dataset

-The dataset used in this project is [provide link to dataset source].
-It includes [brief description of the dataset, e.g., information about wineries, wine varieties, ratings, etc.].
+The dataset used in this project is from kaggle.
+It includes information about wineries, wine varieties, ratings, etc.

 ## Exploratory Data Analysis (EDA)

-The EDA process involves [briefly describe the main steps and analyses performed].
-The results of the EDA are documented in [link to EDA notebook or relevant files].
+This EDA provides a foundation for understanding the Winery dataset.
+Further analysis and insights gained from these visualizations will guide the development of a robust Recommendation System

 ## Recommendation System

-The Recommendation System is built using [mention the algorithm or approach used, e.g., collaborative filtering, content-based filtering].
-The system takes into account [explain the factors considered for recommendations, e.g., user preferences, wine characteristics].
-The implementation details can be found in [link to the recommendation system code or relevant files].
+Recommendation systems are primarily using three approaches.
+In content-based filtering, we do profiling based on what type of content any user is interested in and using the collected information, it recommends items.
+Another one is collaborative filtering, where we make clusters of similar users and use that information to make recommendations.

 ## Dependencies

 Make sure you have the following dependencies installed before running the code:

 - Python 3.x
-- [List any additional libraries and versions]
+- jupyter

 ## Usage